Can you imagine what it’s like for your whole world to change overnight?

 I can honestly say that every day I spent waiting was excruciating.
 I felt trapped inside my house, unable to leave without somebody’s help.
 My beautiful morning walks by the lake near our house became a thing of the past.
 I couldn’t visit friends like I used to.

 Heartbreakingly, I even had to give my gorgeous Great Dane, Bella, to a friend.
 Without my sight, looking after such a big dog had become impossible.

 But one of my worst days was the day my car was sold.
 Hearing the car being taken from the driveway, knowing I would never drive again was devastating.

 I’ll never forget the day I finally received the call that would change my life forever.

 A dog had been identified for me and he sounded perfect.
 His name was Jango, he loved country living but could also handle a bit of retail therapy when duty called.
-In the middle of a busy restaurant I burst into floods of tears.
+Upon receiving the call I burst into floods of tears.
 But they were tears of relief and of joy; life was about to start again.

 There are no words to properly describe how our first walk together felt.
 I was nervous of course, but the sense of freedom was incredible.
 Walking down the street, not bumping into anything or anyone.
 I knew with Jango by my side everything would be better.
 My hero had arrived.

 Since that day we’ve been inseparable.
 It’s not just Kim anymore, it’s Kim and Jango.
 I can’t imagine waking up and not having him there.